Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

-Research and Development (R&D) tax credits were introduced for small and medium sized enterprises (SMEs) in 2000 and for large companies in 2002.
+Research and Development (R&D) tax credits arrived for small and medium sized enterprises (SMEs) in 2000 and for large companies in 2002.

-R&D credits are a Corporation Tax relief that were introduced to encourage innovation and enterprise within the UK economy.

-There is a common misconception that R&D tax credits are only available for very specific scientific type research.
-Whilst there is some truth in this assumption, the availability of R&D tax credits is far wider than many think.
+R&D credits are a Corporation Tax relief that encourage innovation and enterprise within the UK economy.
+However, there is a common misconception that R&D tax credits are only available for very specific scientific type research.
+The availability of R&D tax credits is far wider than many think.

 To find out what you could apply for get in touch with us now.